-I was immediately drawn to these safari style leather chairs that look like they feel like butter.
-If I bought them, I would pet them everyday.
+I was immediately drawn to these safari-style leather chairs that look like they feel like butter.
+If I bought them, I would pet them every day.
 They were a go.
 And how cute is that pendant lamp!?!?
 I picture it hanging in a corner over a wooden side table.
 Clutch the pearls.
 I’m in MCM heaven.

-The artwork above the sofa was a bit more challenging.
+Finding unique artwork above the sofa was a bit more challenging.
 I knew I wanted something abstract, but my love affair with pink made my search a bit more specific.
 This piece is actually supposed to be hung vertically, but I liked it better horizontal.
 My room, my rules.

 Technically, my style challenge was complete, but I was having WAY too much fun, so I added in a few more pieces.